lu0/xkb-xmodmap-vim-config/README.md

     ./xmodmap-to-xkb-layout.sh
     ```

-    Keep reading to do this manually or for other layouts, replace each `latam` you see
+    Keep reading to do this manually or with other base layouts, replace each
-    in all steps with the name of the layout your custom layout is based upon.
+    `latam` you see in all steps with the name of the layout your custom layout
+    is based upon.

     You can see the complete list of layout with:
     ```sh